-The Hydraulic spool valves are operated by cable controls on the main control console.
+The Hydraulic spool valves are operated by the levers to the left of the seat.
 The decals behind the levers indicate the normal control functions for spray boom folding.
 There are normally 4 fitted as standard which can be any combination of single and double acting spools.
 A double acting spool can be safely used to operate a single acting service if required.

 The hydraulic system/spool valve(s) fitted are only designed for intermittent operation of hydraulic cylinders and should not be used to power motors or other hydraulic circuits.
-Maximum pressure at the spools is approx. 2300 psi (160bar) Please consult the manufacturer if you require higher pressures or if wish to use them for any other purpose.
+Maximum pressure at the spools is approx. 1850 psi (125bar) Please consult the manufacturer if you require higher pressures or if wish to use them for any other purpose.
+DO NOT ADJUST WITHOUT FURTHER ADVICE OR FATAL ENGINE DAMAGE MAY RESULT!